-SYMPHONY III 1-2 Classification: Regular Prerequisite: Audition Open To: 9, 10, 11, and 12
+Wind Symphony IV 1-2 Classification: Regular Prerequisite: Audition Open To: 9, 10, 11, and 12 by audition only Credit: 2 RW

+Woodwind, Brass, and Percussion students taking this course are provided with a balanced comprehensive study of music through the concert band.
 Ensemble and solo activities are designed to develop elements of intermediate musicianship skills in every student.